SANIUL-blackdragon/Zero-2-Hero-Code-Mastery/chemistry/chemistry-U1-DRAFT.md

 - How do you write a net ionic equation?
 - What are the common solubility rules?
 - How do you predict the products of a precipitation reaction?
+**Module 1.4 Check:**
+- What is relative atomic mass and how is it calculated?
+- Why is the relative atomic mass of chlorine 35.5 and not a whole number?
+- How would you calculate the relative molecular mass of a compound?
+- What is molar mass and how does it relate to relative molecular mass?
+- What does ppm stand for and when is it used?
+- How would you calculate the concentration in ppm if 5 mg of a pollutant is found in 2 L of water?
+**Module 1.5 Check:**
+- Define what is meant by a solution in chemistry.
+- Distinguish between solute and solvent with examples.
+- Explain why concentration is an important concept in chemistry.
+- Calculate the concentration in mol dm⁻³ when 3 moles of sodium hydroxide are dissolved in water to make 1.5 dm³ of solution.
+- What mass of sodium chloride is needed to prepare 250 cm³ of a 0.5 mol dm⁻³ solution?
+- Convert 0.3 mol dm⁻³ of sulfuric acid to g dm⁻³.
+**Module 1.6 Check:**
+- Explain the difference between empirical and molecular formulae.
+- A compound has an empirical formula of CH₂O and a molecular mass of 180 g/mol.
+Determine its molecular formula.
+- Why might the empirical and molecular formulae be different for the same compound?
+- A compound contains 40.0% carbon, 6.7% hydrogen, and 53.3% oxygen by mass.
+Calculate its empirical formula.
+- When 5.00 g of a compound containing only carbon, hydrogen, and oxygen is burned, 7.33 g of CO₂ and 3.00 g of H₂O are produced.
+Calculate the empirical formula.
+**Module 1.7 Check:**
+- Define stoichiometry and explain its importance in chemistry.
+- In the reaction 2H₂ + O₂ → 2H₂O, what is the mole ratio of hydrogen to oxygen?
+- Explain how the coefficients in a balanced equation relate to the mole ratios.
+- Calculate the mass of oxygen required to react completely with 10 g of hydrogen to form water.
+- Define the term 'limiting reactant' and explain its importance.
+- In a reaction between 5 g of hydrogen and 40 g of oxygen to form water, which reactant is limiting and why?
+- Define percentage yield and explain why it is always less than or equal to 100%.
+**Module 1.8 Check:**
+- What is molar volume and how does it differ at STP and RTP?
+- Calculate the volume of 3 moles of nitrogen gas at STP.
+- How many moles are present in 60 L of oxygen gas at RTP?
+- State the ideal gas law and explain each term in the equation.
+- Calculate the volume of 2 moles of helium gas at 2 atm pressure and 25°C.
+- What is the pressure of 0.5 moles of gas in a 10 L container at 30°C?
+- What volume of hydrogen gas (at STP) is produced when 10 g of zinc react with excess hydrochloric acid?
 **Test Skills Check:**
 - Can you identify what type of question is being asked?
 - Do you know which formula to use for each situation?